TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 ubCode,ubTerm,hpoConcept,hpoCode LIMIT 100
 ```

-16. I hypothesize that HNRNPH2, a heterogeneous nuclear ribonucleoprotein that regulates RNA processing, may have some relationship to heart development.
-How is the human phenotype of Atrial Septal Defects related to LGR6 in the knowledge graph?
+Question 3.
+I hypothesize that HNRNPH2, a heterogeneous nuclear ribonucleoprotein that regulates RNA processing, may have some relationship to heart development that may affect subject phenotypes in Kids First.
+How are human phenotypes in Kids First related to HNRNPH2 in the knowledge graph?

+We start with Atrial Septal Defects in Kids First data.
+We would be able to iterate through every Kids First phenotype.

-Shortest path between an HPO term and a gene and return everything on the path and the path length, with and without using MSigDB.
+Return the shortest path between an HPO term and a gene and return everything on the path and the path length, with and without using MSigDB.
 Shortest paths aren't always the best paths, and there are queries that can be done ordering all paths by size, for example.

 ```graphql